Business travel and the environment

 • improving staff health and reducing absenteeism.

-• staff time allocated to setting up and running the travel plan
+• dedicating time to setting up and running the travel plan

-• allocation of money for items such as travel surveys and publicity materials
+• money for items such as travel surveys and publicity materials

 Back to top